Skip to main content

 Perhaps you went through this whole procedure and still have no idea what to work on:

 Or perhaps you'd like to further adapt kde-builder to your needs by setting up your preferred IDE.
-If that's what you need, you can visit the following section:
+If that's what you need, have a look at IDE Configuration.

-If you already know what you want to work on and you are in fact already working on it, then it might be time to learn how to make a merge request and send your changes:
+If you already know what you want to work on and you are in fact already working on it, then it might be time to learn how to make a merge request and send your changes.
+See Submit your new software changes for review for more information.